 Fire Lanes - All state laws governing movement, operation, and parking of vehicles shall apply on University property.
 Parking in fire lanes is a violation of a Newark ordinance as well as University regulations.
 Vehicles may be towed at the owner's expense.
 A licensed driver must be with the vehicle at all times.
 Use of flashers does not constitute legal parking.

 Residence Hall Moving - Vehicles are permitted to park in driveways adjacent to residence halls for up to thirty minutes at the beginning and end of each semester, when students move in and out of the residence halls.
 Each vehicle must be attended by a person who can move it immediately in the event of an emergency; any unattended vehicle will be towed at the owner's expense.
 Parking Services supervises and directs parking when it is for the purpose of loading student possessions during the change of semesters.
 Vehicles are not permitted to park in fire lanes.

 Overnight Parking - Overnight on-campus storage of automobiles, trucks, trailers or other vehicles is prohibited unless authorized by the Parking Services.
 Vehicles bearing a valid resident student or commuting student overnight permit are exempt from this prohibition.

 Reserved Spaces - Unauthorized vehicles parked in reserved spaces will be cited and may be towed at the owner's expense.

-Disabled Vehicles - The Department of Public Safety must be notified about all inoperable vehicles.
+Disabled Vehicles - Parking Services or the Department of Public Safety must be notified about all inoperable vehicles.
 The person operating the vehicle must remain with it until the officer arrives to determine if there is a hazard.
 Vehicles must be moved within 24 hours or will be towed at the operator's expense.